sodelalbert/StatementScan/README.md

-# Grocery Expace Analyser
+# Bank Statemen Analyser

-Data anlysis tool based on Jupyter Notebooks allowaing to categorize expances.
+Data anlysis tool based on Jupyter Notebooks allowaing to categorize expances based on bak statement data.

 Currently I use it to determine monthly grocery expances.
 This helps to determine inflation over the years.